Skip to main content

 Therapy Details

-Contact our professional Admissions Coordinator who will walk with you through each step of the insurance and enrollment process.
-We always work with families to find multiple funding options to reduce costs.
+Contact our professional Admissions team.
+They will guide you through every step of the insurance and enrollment process.
+We also work with families to find multiple funding options to reduce costs.

 A child will be assigned to an AM and a PM therapist if they are full-time.
-When therapists are out for the day, a therapist who is on the same team and knows the child, will work with the child.
-When a child is ready to work on responding to new or novel people, they will be assigned to a new therapist in either the AM or PM.
+When therapists are out for the day, a therapist on the same team who knows the child will work with the child.
+If a child is prepared to work on responding to new people, we assign them to a new therapist in the AM or PM.
 The BCBA will discuss any planned changes in monthly parent meetings.
-Our online data collection system, Rethink provides a parent portal, to enable parents to see who is working with their child and what targets are being worked on in real time.
+Furthermore, our online data collection system, Rethink, offers a parent portal that allows parents to view in real time who is working with their child and the targets being worked on.

 The initial therapist training includes 40 hours of modules with shadowing opportunities between modules.
-The BCBA assigned to the new staff will provide ongoing training with each client they are assigned to and will provide ongoing feedback and assistance.
-Circle City ABA has ongoing training levels developed to provide professional development and more in depth knowledge of ABA.
+The BCBA assigned to the new staff will provide ongoing training for each assigned client and continuous feedback and assistance.
+In addition, Circle City ABA offers continuous training levels to provide professional development and deeper knowledge of ABA.

-Registered Behavior Technicians receive 5% of their scheduled hours as supervised time by their BCBA.
+Registered Behavior Technicians receive 5% of their scheduled hours as supervised time by their Board Certified Behavior Analyst (BCBA).

 Goals & Progress

-Goals are determined by the initial assessment performed by the BCBA who creates an Individual Treatment Plan for every client.
-Parent interviews, biopsychosocial documents, and reinforcer profiles are also completed by caregivers to understand their goals and history of services, education, medical, and other needs of the client.
 Do you consider input from parents?
-We see parents and caregivers as the “expert” of their child.
-We insist on ongoing feedback, participation, and communication with families.
-Circle City ABA creates a team for the child with our staff (BCBA, OT, SLP, RBT,) along with the family, educators, medical professionals and any other service provider to provide excellence in a comprehensive treatment package and to facilitate appropriate transition planning.
+We see parents and caregivers as the “experts” of their child.
+Therefore, we insist on ongoing feedback, participation, and family communication.
+Circle City ABA creates a team for the child with our staff (BCBA, OT, SLP, RBT), family, educators, medical professionals, and any other service providers to deliver excellence in a comprehensive treatment package that facilitates appropriate transition planning.

-We provide part-time and full-time services for ABA therapy, along with Behavior Consultation, OT, and Speech (when position is filled).
-Not every child we assess will require full-time.
-The BCBAs will determine the amount of treatment medically necessary for the individual’s best outcomes and progress.
+We provide part-time and full-time services for ABA therapy, Behavior Consultation, OT, and Speech (when a position is filled).
+Only some of the children we assess will require full-time care.
+The BCBAs will determine the medically necessary treatment for the individual’s best outcomes and progress.